 Even without pollution, there are millions of microorganisms in the sea, only God knows how many species are yet to be discovered by mankind.
 On skin that is already compromised, or even having open wounds, it is definitely not a good idea to expose to bacteria and viruses.

 If your area has dirty sea water, do not worry that you will miss out on the great benefits of salt water for your skin.
 You can always soak in your own salt bath at home!

 There are various kinds of beneficial salt baths that you can make at home:

 - Epsom salt – there is no real salt (sodium chloride) in Epsom salt.
 It is made of magnesium sulphate.
 The benefits are plenty: detoxifying, soothing for the skin, pain relief, calming for nerves, mind and soul.
 Use 2 cups of Epsom salt in a full bath.
 Read more about Epsom salt in this linked post.

 - Himalayan salt – this is mined from ancient seabed, which was under the sea 100 to 200 million years ago.
 Over the eras, the sea dried up.
 Which means the minerals found in this salt are pure and uncontaminated by modern pollutants.
 Use 1-2 cups in your bath, to detoxify and relax.

-- Dead sea salt – this salt is much more abundant in magnesium, potassium, sodium, calcium, and sulphates.
+- Dead sea salt – this salt is much more abundant in magnesium, potassium, sodium, and calcium, compared to regular sea salt.
 Hence, there are immense benefits from soaking in a dead sea salt bath.
 Among other therapeutic effects, for eczema specifically, it soothes itchy and inflamed skin, and reduces flaking significantly.
 2 cups in your bath will work its wonders.